Italian bank Monte dei Paschi tries to avoid state bailout

 Renzi resigned after his constitutional reforms were rejected by voters in a referendum Sunday.
 He is staying on temporarily, probably until the weekend, to oversee the passage of Italy's budget through parliament.
 But what happens next is far from clear, and the uncertainty could hit the country's already weak economy.

-Renzi had been trying to avoid using taxpayer money to bail out Monte dei Paschi because, under European Union rules, that would mean inflicting big losses on thousands of small investors in the bank.
+Renzi had been trying to avoid using taxpayer money to bail out Monte dei Paschi because, under European Union rules, that would mean inflicting losses on thousands of small investors in the bank.

 Monte dei Paschi, which was founded in 1472, is one of the weakest banks in Europe.
 It failed an important stress test this summer by Europe's top banking regulator.